Disinfecting our future

 Research studying the adverse effects of UV radiation (UVA, UVB, & UVC) on biological organisms has shown us that UVA has very few harmful effects on living things.
 UVB causes sunburn, can damage our eyes, and with prolonged exposure contributes to premature aging of the skin and skin cancer.
-Of course, this knowledge was the result of long-term studies from sun exposure, which is where we see UVB rays naturally.
+Of course, this knowledge was the result of long-term studies from sun exposure, the source of UVB rays.
 Our atmosphere blocks most of the UVB rays, so we are still collecting data on the effects of, full-spectrum, artificially produced UVB.
 Fortunately, our atmosphere prevents all UVC rays from reaching us here on the ground.
 Roughly 95% of the UV radiation that penetrates our atmosphere is UVA rays, and the other 5% is UVB.

-UV light waves are divided into three segments (UVA, UVB, & UVC) all three sectors of UV light are invisible to the human eye.
+UVA, UVB, & UVC; all three sectors of UV light are invisible to the human eye.
 So, the light we see emitting from UV light devices is not UV wavelengths, but light rays that are just above the UV spectrum.
 UVA rays have the longest wavelength, ranging from about 400 nanometers (nm) down to 310 nm.
-UVB ranges from 310 nm down to about 280 nm, and the shortest wavelength belongs to UVC with wavelengths below 280 nm and down to about 100 nm.
+UVB ranges from 310 nm down to about 280 nm.
+The shortest wavelength belongs to UVC with wavelengths below 280 nm and down to about 100 nm.

 Biological organisms cannot prevent the absorption of UVC radiation.
 These rays disrupt cell function at the DNA level, which is why they were identified as mutagens more than 100 years ago.
 Since our atmosphere blocks UVC rays, our knowledge of the effects of long-term exposure is limited.
 Today, more and more companies are marketing and selling UVC germicidal devices for disinfecting.